ambient-innovation/ambient-package-update/CONTRIBUTING.md

 To install the packages, run:

-> uv sync --frozen --group dev
+> uv sync --frozen --extra dev

 ### Preparation and building